HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_single_container/Content/VoltMX_Foundry_Single_Container_Solution_On-Prem_.md

     To restart a container you must do the following:

-    *   Go to Downloads (the folder you downloaded and extracted it to) > `VoltMXFoundrySingleContainer-9.x.x.x-GA/foundry-<NUMBER>/` folder. (<NUMBER> is a random number generated during installation.
+    *   Go to Downloads (the folder you downloaded and extracted it to) > `VoltMXFoundrySingleContainer-9.x.x.x-GA/foundry-<NUMBER>/` folder. &lt;NUMBER&gt; is a random number generated during installation.

     *   Run the command: `docker-compose up -d`.